intervertebral disc disease in dogs

 The second most common area for disc herniation occurs in the cervical spine, or the spine in the neck.
-This condition is known as Wobbler Disease or Wobbler Syndrome, and will be discussed in detail in a future blog.
+This condition is known as Wobbler Disease or Wobbler Syndrome.

 Diagnosing IVDD can be a little bit tricky.
 Sometimes simple X-rays will clearly show disc herniation, though sometimes additional testing is needed.
 Generally, if severe disc herniation is suspected, the patient will be transferred to the nearest neurologist or surgical referral practice.
 There, a myelogram or MRI can help pinpoint the exact problem.

 Once IVDD has been diagnosed, treatment will depend on clinical signs.
 Mild cases will respond well to anti-inflammatories and muscle relaxers.
 More severe cases, however, will require surgery to allow the affected pet to return to normal function, which can be costly.
 Petplan pet insurance recently paid out a claim for over $3,000 for a 12-year-old German Shepherd who needed treatment for IVDD.
 Prognosis is poor for pets who have been “down in the rear” or paralyzed in the hind limbs for over 24 hours.

 If you feel like your pet is having spinal pain, or worse, is acutely weak in the hind or front limbs, contact your veterinarian right away, as IVDD may be to blame.